 A Project is an individual GraphQL API hosted by Hasura Cloud.
 You can create a Project by going to the Hasura Cloud dashboard and then connecting a database from the Hasura Console.
 You can also provision a database on cloud platforms like Heroku from the Hasura Console itself.

 Each project is allocated a unique auto-generated name and an ID.
 You can use this name or ID while communicating to

 Hasura team regarding this project.
 Each project is also assigned a GraphQL API endpoint of the format

 usable-cobra-29 with ID

 When you open the Hasura Console on a Cloud Project, you will not be asked to enter the admin secret like Hasura Community Edition version.
 Instead, if you are an admin, the Console will be accessible with the admin secret already set, or if you are a collaborator with limited access you will be automatically logged into the Console via an OAuth2.0 based authorization flow.
 You will be given the right access based on your permissions for the particular Hasura Cloud Project.

 After the login process is complete, you'll see a new header called

-Headers" section of GraphiQL.
-This token is used instead of admin secret to authenticate and authorize all the
+section of GraphiQL.
+This token is used instead of admin secret to authenticate and authorize all the requests made from